marcusgia2505/classsExGameInstructions/docs/Run.rst

 Run ready-made games
 =====================

-In classEx, you can find a set of ready-made games which can be played directly in the lecture mode.
+In the overview mode in classEx, you can find a set of ready-made games which can be played directly in the lecture mode.
 The interaction between the lecturer and the participants takes place in the lecture mode.
 The lecturer's browser is usually projected to a wall.
 Games are started and terminated in the lecture mode and the results are also displayed in this mode.
-Just start a game and open some test participants by clicking at the test participant symbol |pic_testparticipant| in the top navigation bar.
+Just start a game by pressing "play" and open some test participants by clicking at the test participant symbol |pic_testparticipant| in the top navigation bar.
 Test participants open in a new tab of the browser.

 .. |pic_testparticipant| image:: _static/pic/addPlayer.png
                             :width: 15px

 .. raw:: html

-    This video shows how to play a game.
+    How to do this step by step is shown in the following video.
     <div style="text-align: center; margin-bottom: 2em;">
     <iframe width="100%" height="350" src="https://www.youtube.com/embed/zmAn0ZzTQPk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
     </div>

 .. raw:: latex

-    You can find a short video on how to play a game on \url{https://youtu.be/zmAn0ZzTQPk}.
+    You can find a short video on how to play a ready-made game on \url{https://youtu.be/zmAn0ZzTQPk}.

-Prerequisites
+What you need
 =============

 Participants' devices
 ---------------------
-Every participant who wants to participate in a session needs a mobile device (e.g. mobile phone or tablet) with a browser and internet connection.
+Every participant who wants to take part in a session needs a mobile device (e.g. mobile phone or tablet) with a browser and internet connection.
 Browsers should be up-to-date and javascript and cookies enabled.
 Participants can connect via mobile Internet or available wifi.

 Lecturer device
 ----------------